XZou0803/Global-warming-visualization-project/README.md

 Conclusion : (10 out of 18) The graph is well structured and include the necessary title, legends and arises.
 But it contains too much data in such a small area and the daily irradiance can’t show any important information here.
 Also, although we can tell that there are solar circle variations exist, it didn’t show the relationship for global warming, the evidence is weak for global warming controversy.

+**Overall**:

+The second visualization is the best among the five charts, the choice of the line chart and colors are preciseness.
+All the information showed on this visualization is necessary and contributed to interpreting how natural and human activities influenced warming.
+The global map also involved audiences to think deeply about the issue.
+On the other hand, visualization four and five are not qualified, mainly because they lack important information about the data or failed to interpret the argument.

- ## 3. My visualizations
+ ## 4. My visualizations

  1. Replicate the warming strips

 ![Pic6](images/Graph4.png)